-- Using the network for illegal activities, including copyright, license, or contract violations, downloading inappropriate materials, viruses, and/or software, such as but not limited to hacking and file-sharing software. - Accessing online content that does not support the curriculum and/or is inappropriate (e.g., pornographic sites, websites that purport the use of illegal drugs, alcohol, or illegal and/or violent behavior)
+- Using the network for illegal activities, including copyright, license, or contract violations, downloading inappropriate materials, viruses, and/or software, such as but not limited to hacking and file-sharing software. - Accessing online content that does not support the curriculum and/or is inappropriate (e.g., pornographic sites, websites that purport the use of illegal drugs, alcohol, or illegal and/or violent behavior) - Gaining unauthorized access anywhere on the network, coaching, helping, observing, or joining any unauthorized activity on the network. - Invading the privacy of other individuals. (e.g., sharing personal information, forwarding an

-- Gaining unauthorized access anywhere on the network, coaching, helping, observing, or joining any unauthorized activity on the network. - Invading the privacy of other individuals. (e.g., sharing personal information, forwarding an email without permission, etc.) - Playing games, including Internet-based games, except school-approved, teacher-supervised educational games, during the instructional day. - Bypassing or attempting to bypass Nashville Christian School filtering software. - Students may not use the school iPad or Chromebook to photograph/record other students, faculty, or staff members without their knowledge.
+- email without permission, etc.) - Playing games, including Internet-based games, except school-approved, teacher-supervised educational games, during instructional time. - Bypassing or attempting to bypass Nashville Christian School filtering software. - Students may not use the school iPad or Chromebook to photograph/record other students, faculty, or staff members without their knowledge. - Using technology to mirror, project, or remotely control a phone or unauthorized device during school hours, especially to access restricted content is a violation of the Technology Agreement and may result in immediate disciplinary action, including revocation of device privileges.